a love story

 She said yes.

 It was a quiet yes.
 No ring yet.
 Just the two of them deciding that this was the rest of their lives.
-They gave themselves two years to plan.
+They gave themselves two years to plan for the wedding.

 On Saturday, May 16, 2026, he gave her the ring.
 The same day they announced their Save the Date.